ror6ax/django_keychain/README.md

 **Usage**

-Make sure you set up your AWS creadentials as you would for using `boto3`.
+Make sure you set up your AWS credentials as you would for using `boto3`.

 Usually, in your `settings.py`, point to the region you want to use.
 Then, use `get_secret` function for simple values or nested secrets.